FREQUENTLY ASKED QUESTIONS

 -

-There are 50+ seals found at Weber’s Dry Ledge.
+Seals are often seen in the water on most cruises.
+Some of our cruises we will visit rocks and ledges that are popular haul areas for seals.
 The number we see varies from trip to trip depending on the tide and their behavior at any given moment.
-But we always see seals!

 -